 Of course, if you are transferring credits from another institution or can get credit for work/life experience, the time it takes you to get your degree could be further reduced.
 But basically, you will need 120 credits to earn your bachelor's degree.
 If the average course is three credits, then taking 30 credits a year breaks out into a four-year period of time.

-You may also be a candidate for one of SNHU’s 3-year degrees on campus or accelerated online degrees.
+You may also be a candidate for one of SNHU’s accelerated online degrees.
 Ask your advisor for more information.

 If it's a master's degree you seek, we accept up to 12 transfer credits, but graduate programs may vary in length.
 Our online MBA, as an example, is one of many 36-credit graduate programs, but there are exceptions, such as the online MFA in Creative Writing, which requires 48 credits to complete.
 Since graduate advisors typically recommend a maximum of two 3-credit courses per term, and SNHU offers five 10-week graduate terms per year, most master's students can earn their diploma in less than two years.
 Of course, many learners prefer to take one course per term, or take an occasional term off, to better balance life's competing priorities.
 In those cases, it may take 3-4 years to complete a graduate degree.

 A social science degree gives you the opportunity to really delve into what makes people tick – and those insights can be valuable in whatever career you pursue.
 With so many topics to choose from in the program, you can explore the history, motivations and consequences of human behavior, as it applies to many interesting fields of study and profession.

 Your degree in social science allows you to consider many career paths, fortified with not only a highly applicable knowledge of human behavior, but also with the communication, analytical and research skills that are highly valued by employers – and extremely helpful for you.